 #7.
 How can I generate buzz around my rewards?

 I’ve listed several ideas for making a reward system feel truly tantalizing, but nothing beats good old word of mouth.
-If you wish to become a hot topic on the Internet, follow these loyalty program design instructions:
+If you wish to become a hot topic on the Internet, just follow my lead.

 - Give them a taster

 Redeeming rewards (especially valuable ones) costs a lot of loyalty points, which could be a letdown for many customers.
-Make sure to offer points for actions other than a purchase – like signing up for a newsletter, bringing back old clothes or electronics, or even donating to charity.
+Make sure to have a loyalty points system that offers points for actions other than a purchase.
+This includes signing up for a newsletter, bringing back old clothes or electronics, or even donating to charity.

 This will guarantee that people experience the emotional high of earning a fancy gift, and at the same time, you also drive other business KPIs.
 This is basically the idea behind Recognition Loyalty™.